A history of Ipswich Town

-Ipswich went out in the second round to eventual winners AC Milan after overcoming Floriana of Malta 14-1 on aggregate on their baptism.
+Ipswich went out in the second round to eventual winners AC Milan after overcoming Floriana of Malta 14-1 on aggregate previously.

 It was back to Second Division football, however, by the end of the 1963-64 season with Ramsey having left to manage England and Jackie Milburn now in charge.
 Milburn resigned at the start of the following season, and Bill McGarry came from Watford to take over.
 Under McGarry the club regained its First Division status in the 1967-68 season, but in November 1968 McGarry left to go to Wolverhampton Wanderers, and after a period of Cyril Lea in charge as caretaker-manager, Bobby Robson was appointed in January 1969.